openstack/swift/doc/source/overview_architecture.rst

 determine its location in the cluster.

 The Ring maintains this mapping using zones, devices, partitions, and replicas.
-Each partition in the ring is replicated, by default, 3 times accross the cluster, and the locations for a partition are stored in the mapping maintained by the ring.
+Each partition in the ring is replicated, by default, 3 times across the cluster, and the locations for a partition are stored in the mapping maintained by the ring.
 The ring is also responsible for determining which devices are used for handoff in failure scenarios.